 While I loved hearing my friends’ advice, I was overwhelmed by the sheer volume of it.
 Lots of people have visited and enjoyed Mexico City, and the internet is flooded with tips and tricks on how to enjoy this vibrant city.

 I want to offer something different.
-In this post and the one after it, I’m going to cut through the clutter and tell you my top recommendations for what to see, where to sleep and what to eat in Mexico City.
+In this post, I’m going to cut through the clutter and tell you my top recommendations for what to see, where to sleep and what to eat in Mexico City.

 This is my “do or die” guide — if you have time to go beyond these recommendations, great!
 But if you’re short on time — and you want to make sure you get the highlights — this is my essential list of where to start.

 Maybe you’re in Mexico City on a layover.
 Maybe you want to hit the hottest spot in town first, since you never know what could happen later.
 (Hey, the Mayans did perfect that whole “predicting the end of the world” thing!)

 I’d send you straight to The Soumaya Museum first.
 It’s my top Mexico City “place to see” recommendation.